Alsatian Workers and Peasants Party: Rise of fascism

 For the party, the rise of fascism in Europe complicated its political development.
 The party conceptualized fascism as largely synonymous to centralism and compared the Italization of South Tyrol with Frenchification of Alsace.
 The party also criticised German Nazism, but from 1933 to 1936, the group around Hueber gradually moved towards pro-Nazi positions.

 After Adolf Hitler came to power in Germany, refugees belonging to the Communist Party of Germany (Opposition) (KPDO) began to arrive in Alsace.
 The Alsatian KPO was in solidarity with the KPDO refugees and aided them in finding work.
 Even after the KPDO foreign committee had shifted from Strasbourg to Paris, many KPDO cadres remained in Alsace and became active members of the Alsatian KPO.
 The editorial line of Die Neue Welt was clearly marked by the influence of KPDO refugees, who promoted positions that were more clearly antifascist positions.
 That eventually clashed with the autonomist aspirations of Alsatian cadres and led to a split in 1934.
 The party expelled the refugee group, which retaliated by expelling the party from the International Communist Opposition.

-In September 1935, the name "Alsatian Workers and Peasants Party" was adopted, and autononism was confirmed as the party's primary ideological position.
+In September 1935, the name "Alsatian Workers and Peasants Party" was adopted, and autonomism was confirmed as the party's primary ideological position.
 Die Neue Welt was frequently quoted in the German media as expressing the feelings of the Alsatian people.

 Die Neue Welt and Elsass-Lothringissche Zeitung (the organ of the Landespartei) were merged in April 1939.
 In July 1939, the party merged with the Autonomist Landespartei.